UniversalScientificTechnologies/UST_docs/THUNDERMILL/THUNDERMILL01.md

 * **Lightning Warning Systems:** Real-time monitoring for storm-related safety measures.
 * **Emergency Management:** Decision support data during severe weather events.
 * **Portable Field Studies:** Flexible deployment for temporary measurement campaigns.
-* **HVDC Line Monitoring:** Continuous electric field monitoring for high-voltage direct current transmission lines.
+* **HVDC Line Monitoring:** Continuous monitoring of the electric field for high-voltage DC transmission lines.

 ## How Does THUNDERMILL01 Work?

-THUNDERMILL01 operates using a rotating shutter mechanism which periodically exposes and shields its sensing electrodes to the atmospheric electric field.
+THUNDERMILL01 operates using a rotating shutter mechanism that periodically exposes and shields its sensing electrodes to the atmospheric electric field.
 This alternating exposure generates an induced charge on the electrodes, measured as a voltage signal.
-The internal electronics then processes these signals to quantify the electric field strength and its variations.
+The internal electronics then process these signals to quantify the electric field strength and its variations.
 The captured waveforms provide extensive data, allowing for advanced analyses such as identifying rapid fluctuations associated with lightning and detailed studies of electrical phenomena within thunderstorms.

-#(Placeholder for illustrative image depicting electric field lines between clouds and ground.)*

 ## Key Features